Beach Wormwood

 Aster family (Asteraceae)

-The upper stems terminate in narrow panicles of flowerheads about 4-16" long.
-Upper cauline leaves occur along these flowering stalks.
-Individual flowerheads are whitish green or yellowish green and about 1/8" (3 mm.) long and similarly across.
-Each flowerhead has 8-30 inner florets that are perfect and 5-20 outer florets that are pistillate.
+The central stem (and upper lateral stems, if any) terminates in a panicle of flowerheads that is about 4-18" long and about one-half as much across.
+Leafy linear bracts occur along the rachis (central stalk) and lateral branches of this panicle.
+The rachis and lateral branches are light green to dark red and glabrous to canescent.
+The rachis of the panicle is more or less erect, while its primary lateral branches are ascending.
+Individual flowerheads are whitish green or yellowish green and 2-4 mm. long and similarly across.
+Each flowerhead has 8-30 inner disk florets that are perfect and 5-20 outer disk florets that are pistillate.
 Each inner floret consists of a narrow tubular corolla with 5 teeth along its upper rim, some fertile stamens, and an abortive ovary that is sterile.
 Each outer floret consists of a narrow tubular corolla with 2-3 teeth along its upper rim and a fertile ovary with a divided style.
-At maturity, the flowerheads droop downward from short pedicels.
-The base of each flowerhead is surrounded by appressed bracts (phyllaries); individual bracts are lanceolate to ovate and up to 2 mm. long.
-The blooming period occurs from mid-summer to early autumn for about 2-3 weeks.
+The base of each flowerhead is surrounded by appressed overlapping bracts (phyllaries); individual bracts are lanceolate to ovate, mostly green, and up to 2 mm. long.
+At maturity, the flowerheads droop from short pedicels.
+The blooming period occurs from mid-summer to early autumn, lasting about 2-3 weeks.
 The florets are cross-pollinated primarily by the wind.
-The outer florets of the flowerheads are replaced by bullet-shaped achenes about 0.8-1.0 mm. in length; the achenes are without tufts of hair or a crown of
+Afterwards, the outer florets of the flowerheads are replaced by bullet-shaped achenes that are up to 1.0 mm. in length.
+These achenes are without tufts of hair or a crown of scales; they are usually distributed only a short distance from the mother plant by the wind.
+The root system consists of a woody taproot or caudex with fibrous roots.
+This plant reproduces by reseeding itself.

-Cultivation: The preference is full sun, dry conditions, and sandy soil.
+The preference is full sun, dry conditions, and sandy soil.
 During hot dry periods, it is not uncommon for the lower leaves to wither away.
 This plant has some tolerance to road salt.

-Photographic Location: A sand dune along Lake Michigan at Indiana Dunes State Park in NW Indiana.
+Sand dunes along Lake Michigan at Indiana Dunes State Park in NW Indiana.

-Beach Wormwood is the primary host of a rare parasitic plant, Orobanche fasciculata (Clustered Broomrape).
+Comments: Beach Wormwood is the primary host of a rare parasitic plant, Orobanche fasciculata (Clustered Broomrape).
 The pale flowering stalk of this parasitic plant can be observed near Beach Wormwood during late spring or summer.
 A similar species, Orobanche ludoviciana (Prairie Broomrape), is also parasitic on Beach Wormwood, but this latter species is parasitic on a variety of other species in the Asteraceae.
-Among the several Artemisia spp. in Illinois, Beach Wormwood can be identified by the toothless linear lobes (less than 1/8" across) of its deeply divided leaves.
+Among the several Artemisia spp. in Illinois, Beach Wormwood can be identified by the toothless linear lobes (less than 3 mm. across) of its deeply divided leaves.
 It is also unusual in having perfect florets with sterile ovaries, which are normally fertile in other Artemisia spp.
 Another common name of Artemisia campestris caudata is Field Sagewort.
 A scientific synonym of this species is Artemisia caudata.

 Return